-In this section, the proposed loss function is derived from a variational representation of $\alpha$-divergences.
-Then, training and prediction methods using the loss function are presented.
-The exact claims and proofs for all theorems in this section are provided under \ref{Section_Appendix_ProofsforSection_DREusinganeuralnetworkwithanalphadivergenceloss} in the appendix.
+In this section, we derive our loss function from a variational representation of $\alpha$-divergence and present the training and prediction methods using this loss function.
+The exact claims and proofs for all theorems are deferred to Section \ref{Section_Appendix_proofs} in the Appendix.